trentlarson/lives-of-gifts/src/markdown/about.md

 ### It starts with vision. ###

 Picture a world of cooperation and loving-kindness... a place where we are able to achieve our highest potential.
+Seriously: pause for just one minute and imagine that world.

-Do you believe we can get there?
+Now that you've seen it in your mind: do you believe we can get there?

+If so, you're already working on it, so let's recognize and celebrate that!
-If so, join us by spending your extra time by giving to that, freely.
-Whereas most people interact by carefully guarding their time and money with measurements and trade, let's give unconditionally to people in that future world -- ourselves included.
+Everyone gives what that can to their favorite people or causes.
+Some are able to give more.
+We honor every bit that is given freely.
+Whereas many people interact by carefully guarding their time and money with measurements and trade, let's give unconditionally to people in that future world.

 ### The plan is straightforward. ###

 First, keep that future in mind.
 We'll only get there if it's in our sights.

+* That cannot be emphasized enough!
+It's easy to lose sight of our ideals as we deal with everyday needs and with the people immediately around us.
+Part of our work is focused on the focus, keeping our highest goals in our sights.

-Then minimize and satisfy our basic needs, and invest our extra time and energy and money by giving them away, freely, until that dominates money.
-Life's grandest rewards come when we give without conditions and without any expectation of return.
-But furthermore: with a change in focus, all today's scarcity mindsets will be replaced with systems that encourage even more giving, and we will starve out extractive institutions.
+Then, after satisfying our basic needs, we invest our extra time and energy and money by giving them away, freely, until that dominates money.

+* Life's grandest rewards come from gifts without conditions, and without any expectation of return.
+We emphasize those rewards.

+* But the impact goes beyond what we can see: with a change in focus, all today's scarcity mindsets will be replaced with systems that encourage even more giving, and we will starve out extractive institutions.

+It will always be important to fulfill expectations; one's integrity is sacred.
-Commitments will always be important.
-Some measurements (eg. money) will be important in some contexts.
-But the most important work we can do is not measured, so let's minimize our accounting systems and grow a culture that donates our work and our lives toward whatever satisfies our souls the most.

-Although this seems simplistic or something we informally strive for already, the majority of the world's attention is on money and giving is treated as an extra.
-Money is treated a basic requirement, and most work is in trade for money.
-Let's flip the script to where we prioritize gifts... and go further: show how we can run our lives on a "gifting economy".
+And some measurements (eg. money) will remain useful in some contexts.
+But the most important work we can do is unexpected and is not measured, so let's minimize our accounting systems and grow a culture that donates our work and our lives toward whatever satisfies our souls the most.
+Let's flip the script on today's trade-oriented world to one where we prioritize gifts... and go further: let's show how we can run our lives on a "gifting economy".

 ### How? ###